 Before you sit down to write your resume, there’s one crucial question you need to answer first: should my resume be written in the first or third person?

-Your resume should never be written in third person.
-Use first person but leave out the pronoun “I.” For example, if you’re an administrative assistant, instead of saying “I coordinated travel for senior leadership,” simply say “Coordinated travel for senior leadership.”
+Your resume should never be written in the third person.
+Use first-person but leave out the pronoun “I.” For example, if you’re an administrative assistant, instead of saying “I coordinated travel for senior leadership,” simply say “Coordinated travel for senior leadership.”

 Organize your responsibilities in a bulleted list, using an action verb at the beginning of each bullet point.
 For example, rather than saying “I ran reports,” say “Generated reports.”

 Below is an example of how to take a basic, generic bullet point and make it valuable by adding an action verb and number to quantify your responsibilities.